 Alexandra Myers is a fiction editor for Issue 22.
 She is a senior at Arizona State University majoring in creative writing, with a minor in film.
 After graduation, she plans to become a volunteer for the Peace Corps and upon return to the states will continue her passion for writing by completing an MFA.

-Alyssa Lindsey is the poetry editor for Issue 22.
+Alyssa Lindsey is the poetry editor for Issue 22 and 23.
 She is a junior at Arizona State University.
 She is majoring in both creative writing and global health with a pre-health emphasis.
 After graduation, she plans to attend medical school and go on to work in pediatrics.

-Amelia Barbee is a junior at ASU studying creative writing with a minor in film studies at Barret, the Honors College.
+Amelia Barbee is a blogger for Issue 22 and 23.
+She is a junior at ASU studying creative writing with a minor in film studies at Barret, the Honors College.
 She hopes to pursue a career in the literary world, and loves writing of all kinds.

 Anahí Herrera is the nonfiction editor for Issue 22.
 She is a junior majoring in creative writing and minoring in film and media studies.
 She is also the current fiction editor at Lux Undergraduate Creative Review, a student-run literary magazine funded by Barrett, The Honors College.
 It's Anahí's dream to one day write with the same fervor as Ray Bradbury and to pursue a passionate life of writing, book editing, and prose experimentation with film.